A Single Progenitor Model for GW150914 and GW170104: Conclusions

 \section{Conclusions}

-While the association between sub-second duration gamma-ray transients and the merger of $30 \Msun$ BHBs is far from being firmly established, the now two $\sim 3 \sigma$ detections of such transients within $0.5$ seconds of a BHB merger motivates us to further examine the previously unexpected possibility that BHB mergers can generate bright EM counterparts.
+While the association between sub-second duration gamma-ray transients and the merger of $30 \Msun$ BBHs is far from being firmly established, the now two $\sim 3 \sigma$ detections of such transients within $0.5$ seconds of a BBH merger motivates us to further examine the previously unexpected possibility that BBH mergers can generate bright EM counterparts.

-We have expanded upon the model of \textcite{Loeb:2016} for such an EM counterpart to develop a scenario where bright EM emission from the more massive GW150914- and GW170104-like BHB mergers is generated through a single progenitor model.
+We have expanded upon the model of \textcite{Loeb:2016} for such an EM counterpart to develop a scenario where bright EM emission from the more massive GW150914- and GW170104-like BBH mergers is generated through a single progenitor model.
 In the single progenitor model, the core of a very massive ($\sim 300 \Msun$), rapidly rotating star fragments via a rotational bar instability and eventually forms two $\sim 30 \Msun$ BHs.
 At approximately $10$ seconds before merger the BHs are fed by a burst of super-Eddington accretion from the surrounding stellar-density matter due to the rapidly increasing tidal torques of their companions.
 The accretion event can generate $\gtrsim 10^{49}$ erg s$^{-1}$ luminosities during a powerful outflow that clears the binary orbit of gas and launches a jet that breaks out from the massive star within a few seconds of the merger, resulting in an EM and GW time lag of $\lesssim 1$ second for the model parameters assumed here.

 Whether or not this scenario reflects reality will ultimately be tested with future LIGO observations and their EM follow up, as well as multi-band GW observations with the upcoming LISA mission.
-Future gamma-ray plus BHB merger associations will warrant further, more detailed analysis of the model presented here.
+Future gamma-ray plus BBH merger associations will warrant further, more detailed analysis of the model presented here.

 \acknowledgements The authors thank Jeffrey J. Andrews, Konstantin Batygin, Edo Berger, and Nick Stone for useful discussions and comments.
 The authors also thank the anonymous referees for comments which improved the manuscript.
 Financial support was provided from NASA through Einstein Postdoctoral Fellowship award number PF6-170151 (DJD).
 This work was supported in part by the Black Hole Initiative, which is funded by a grant from the John Templeton Foundation.